Starring-Julie Andrews, Dick Van Dyke

-The Banks family reside in London, England, the foursome consisting of George and Winifred Banks, along with children Jane and Michael.
-They live a comfortable and happy upper-middle class existence.
-When their nanny quits after the children run away to chase a kite, the panicked George requests a stern, no nonsense nanny, while the children (now returned home) desire a kind, sweet one.
+The Banks family resides in London, England, the foursome consisting of George and Winifred Banks, along with children Jane and Michael.
+They live a comfortable and happy upper-middle-class existence.
+When their nanny quits after the children run away to chase a kite, the panicked George requests a stern, no-nonsense nanny, while the children (now returned home) desire a kind, sweet one.
 Through the marvel of magic, a young nanny (Julie Andrews) descends from the sky using her umbrella.
 Mary Poppins teaches the children to enjoy chores through tunes with the help of a kindly chimney sweep, Bert (Dick Van Dyke).

 Mary Poppins was met with critical acclaim when it was released, during a time when Disney ruled the roost and musicals were a dime a dozen.
 It received a total of 13 Academy Award nominations, including Best Picture – a record for any film released by Walt Disney Studios – and won five: Best Actress for Andrews, Best Film Editing, Best Original Music Score, Best Visual Effects, and Best Original Song for “Chim Chim Cher-ee”.
 This was quite a feat as the film was up against My Fair Lady (1964), a similar film, which won the biggest prize of the year.

 Rated G and box-office success, Mary Poppins (1964) is a legendary Walt Disney film that uses creative techniques and musical numbers to develop a fine finished product.
 The song standouts are “A Spoonful of Sugar”, “Chim Chim Cher-ee”, and “Supercalifragilisticexpialidocious”, as each offers candy for the ears and immeasurable fun.
 The classic songs and the cohesive sentimentality make this one easy to enjoy with repeated viewings.